-Figure 2A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTP) in eThekwini, (A-B) and uMgungundlovu Metro (C), KwaZulu Natal Province during epidemiological weeks 1-51, 2021 and week 12, 2022.
+Figure 2A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTP) in eThekwini, (A-B) and uMgungundlovu Metro (C), Kwa-Zulu Natal Province during epidemiological weeks 1-51, 2021 and week 13, 2022.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

 The SARS-CoV-2 levels have declined in all the plants with recent results in eThekwini and uMgungundlovu, corresponding to the decrease in clinical cases.
+A marginal increase was observed at Central WWTP in eThekwini, requiring more samples.
 We continue to Therefore, the authorities should continue to promote vaccination and non-pharmaceutical interventions in all areas.